riya2498/Healthcare_Repo/abstract.md

 Problem Statement:
 Analyzing the Impact of Occupation on Sleep Disorders Based on Lifestyle Factors.

+Dataset:The dataset includes details such as gender, age, occupation, sleep duration, quality of sleep, physical activity level, stress levels, BMI category, blood pressure, heart rate, daily steps, and the presence or absence of sleep disorders.

 Approach:
 1) Data Cleaning and Preparation: Python (Pandas - For data manipulation, and handling missing values, Numpy - For numerical operations and efficient data handling.)
-2) Data Analysis & Visualization: Power BI.
+2) Data Analysis & Visualization: Tableau.
 3) (If time permits) Building predictive model: Machine Learning Algorithms.

 Data Cleaning & Preparation: